By Chris Lang

 So far, REDD+ and Visión Amazonía has not addressed the Colombian reality of unequal and often uncertain land ownership, the violence associated with control over land and resources, and the resulting friction between diverse stakeholder groups and Indigenous peoples who have different interests and visions.
 Reducing deforestation and forest degradation in Colombia is ultimately a matter of struggle over control of the country’s vast rural territories and resources, that were the stage for the armed conflict and continue to be at the center of it.

 This is the first in a series of posts on REDD-Monitor looking at REDD and environmental injustice in the Andes Amazon.
+A Spanish translation of this post is available here.

 PHOTO Credit: Chiribiquete National Park – Monitoring of the Andean Amazon Project, June 2019.